 Wash the yellow chives and cut into 4cm sections.

 Cut or shred the duck meat into strips (cutting will give a nicer presentation).

 Rinse the straw mushrooms and cut into 3 slices each

-In the same wok, add in 1/2 TBsp of sesame oil to fry the straw mushrooms for a min and add in the gravy mixture and bring to a boil over high heat.
+In the same wok, add in ½ TBsp of sesame oil and fry the straw mushrooms for a minute.
+Add in the gravy mixture and bring it to a boil over high heat.

-Once boiling, turn the fire to medium low.
-Then add in the duck meat and noodles and mix well with the chopstick.
-Simmer the noodles slowly for about 15-20 minute or until the noodles soak up all the gravy.
+Once it boils, turn the fire to medium low.
+Then add in the duck meat and noodles and mix well with the chopsticks.
+Simmer the noodles for about 15-20 minutes or until the noodles soak up all the gravy.
 More water can be added if the gravy dries up.

 Add in the chives and toss with wooden chopsticks until well mixed.